12:00 01 July 2013

 This charter is a revised edition for the coming season in relation to the Football Task Force recommendations of 1998.
 It represents the club policy in regard to the standards the general public can expect when dealing with all aspects and departments of Portsmouth Football Club.
 It is displayed at prominent areas of the club and also appears on the official club website.

+The club will do its utmost to resolve any dissatisfaction through departmental heads or by staff addressing any complaint or grievance.
 We recognise that all supporters and customers should be respected and treated with courtesy and efficiency by all staff members at Portsmouth Football Club.

-The Football League also has a customer services department and has its own customer charter. http://www.football-league.co.uk/page/CustomerCharterDetail
+The Football League also has a customer services department and has its own customer charter (www.football-league.co.uk/page/CustomerCharterDetail).
 This sets out the league’s policies.

 Andrea Brown is the Customer Services Manager at the Football League and is the principal contact for matters relating to customer services.
 Contact can be made in the following ways:

-Telephone: (0844) 335 0183
+Phone: 0844 335 0183